The Article in 60 Seconds

 Although they updated the Mint logo at this time as well, they did not bring it into complete alignment with their two other products.
 They likely did this to protect brand equity and maintain the buyer’s trust in and affinity for the Mint brand by not changing the look and feel too drastically.

-For instance, they kept with the playful leaf theme while introducing the Intuit word mark to bring the new product into closer visual alignment with the family of products and add some of Intuit’s brand equity to Mint.
+For instance, they kept the playful, fresh-feeling leaf theme while introducing the Intuit word mark to bring the new product into closer visual alignment with the family of products and add some of Intuit’s brand equity to Mint.

 Their product suite maintained continuity in each of the logos from the size and hierarchy of the icon, type and intuit word mark allow for strong uniformity and transference of brand equity — all while keeping Mint’s unique look and feel that attracted so many of its buyers in the years before intuit.